Monetra/mstdlib/cluster/README.md

 ## Calculated Node Variables

 - NodeLatencyMs -     LatencyTotal / LatencyCnt
-- AvgLatencyMs -      Received during Vote for leader from proposed leader.
-If proposing, perform MAX(Servers[n].Latency) and use that value (minimum 1).
+- LatencyMs -         Received during Vote for leader from proposed leader.
+If proposing, perform MAX(Servers[n].Latency) and use that value (minimum 1, max 65535).
-- ElectionTimeoutMs - Base value is 10 x AvgLatencyMs with a minimum value of 100ms.
-An existing leader node will use this value as its election timer.
-Follower nodes will use a random value of 1.5x to 2x the base value.
+- ElectionTimeoutMs - Base value is 10 x LatencyMs with a minimum value of 100ms.
+Nodes will use a random value of 1.0x to 2x the base value.
+Every reset of the timer will calculate a new value to ensure random distribution.
-- FaultTimeoutMs -    25x AvgLatencyMs or Configured Maximum RTT, whichever is less.
+- FaultTimeoutMs -    25x LatencyMs or Configured Maximum RTT, whichever is less.
 If a reply to a message takes longer than this, the node is put into an Error state and disconnected.